 Pupils with medical conditions are supported to participate in school trips, sporting activities and residential visits.

-Prior to an activity taking place, the school conducts a risk assessment to identify what reasonable adjustments should be taken to enable pupils with medical conditions to participate.
+Prior to an activity taking place, the school conducts a risk assessment to identify what reasonable adjustments should be taken to enable pupils medical conditions to participate.
 In addition to a risk assessment, advice may be sought from pupils, parents/carers and relevant medical professionals.

 The school will arrange for adjustments to be made for all pupils to participate, except where evidence from a clinician, such as a GP, indicates that this is not possible.